 An enlarged ovary may show up during your pelvic exam.
 That’s a danger sign.
 It’s also possible that a small tumor may not reveal itself.
 If your doctor is suspicious after hearing about your symptoms or you’re at high risk for another reason — often family history — you’ll get an ultrasound reading, during which your doctor will simply insert a small instrument into your vagina.
 The images will help determine the size and shape of your ovaries.

 Let’s say you have unexplained abdominal pain and weight loss, and something about the pelvic exams is worrisome.
-You’re likely to get a blood test checking for high levels of CA-125, a protein produced by ovarian cancer cells.
+You’re likely to get a blood test checking for high levels of CA-125, a protein ovarian cancer cells produce.
 This result isn’t conclusive.
 Not all cancers raise CA-125 levels high enough to reveal a problem, and your levels could be high because of a different problem.
 But the test adds to the overall picture.

 If your exams and blood test leave your doctor concerned, you’ll be referred to a specialist — called a gynecologic oncologist — who may conduct a CT scan.

-Researchers are working hard to develop new ovarian cancer diagnosis tools and treatments.
-Always remember that women are surviving both advanced and recurrent cancers.
+Researchers are working to develop new ovarian cancer diagnosis tools and treatments.
+Today, women are surviving both advanced and recurrent cancers.
 This wasn’t always true, and medical knowledge is advancing every day.